SHT library API. More...

 | Get the error code of a table's last error. | |

-| enum sht_err | sht_ro_iter_err_ (const struct sht_ro_iter *iter) |
+| enum sht_err | sht_iter_err (const struct sht_iter *iter) |

-| (Get the error code of a read-only iterator's last error.) | |
+| Get the error code of an iterator's last error. | |

 | const char * | sht_msg (enum sht_err err) |